Emperor-and-Fool/crewplots/AUTO_SAVE_SCHEDULER_CONSOLIDATION_PLAN.md

 ## ROLLBACK STRATEGY

 **File Safety Protocol:** On every occasion a file gets modified, it will be automatically renamed to `[filename].bak` before changes are made.
 This provides immediate rollback capability by simply renaming the .bak file back to its original name.
+Earlier commits serve as secondary rollback option.

 ## PHASE IMPLEMENTATION PLAN